 You can also download many other shortcut sets based upon your talking style like Hip Hop, Business, etc.

-If you think and are so old fashioned these days, Siine comes with an all-new set of emoticons and believe me, they are much more trendy and funkier than the conventional ones.
+are so old fashioned these days, Siine comes with an all-new set of emoticons and believe me, they are much more trendy and funkier than the conventional ones.
 Just drag the Siine bar and select the emotions you want.
 You can also create your own customized emotions and save them for future uses.

 I seriously don’t know why the developers call it “Sexy” but yes it certainly has that coolness factor.
 Remember how you used to erase text on paper using the eraser?
 Now you can use the same technique here.
 Just long press the delete button and rub your finger on-screen to erase all the content easily.